Last Updated on 2025-03-20 by Jorge Bastos

 Casa do Tablado – Foz Côa

 Casa do Tablado is our suggestion if you prefer to book a house instead of a hotel or hostel.
 It’s great for a family or a couple who wants to be in a private place.
-The extraordinary high rating from other visitors confirms the quality and comfort of this place!
+Other visitors’ extraordinarily high ratings confirm the quality and comfort of this place!

-Foz Coa is located in interior central Portugal, a region that’s notoriously hot and dry in Summers and cold and rainy in Winters.
-This is a region that doesn’t receive too many tourists, so you shouldn’t be too worried about the places being crowded.
+Foz Coa is located in interior central Portugal, a region notoriously hot and dry in Summer and cold and rainy in Winter.
+This region doesn’t receive too many tourists, so you shouldn’t be too worried about the places being crowded.
 However, you need to book your tour beforehand.
 You can’t just appear and go along with a guide.
-Also, during peak season try to book the tour as soon as possible because they sell out!
+Also, during peak season, try to book the tour as soon as possible because they sell out!

-We believe that the best time to go to Foz Coa is during spring or early Autumn.
-Winter is the worst time, as it’s very probably that’s raining and it will surely be cold.
-During Summer it’s usually too hot to really enjoy the tours, but it’s doable as long as you book it with plenty of time.
+We believe the best time to go to Foz Coa is spring or early autumn.
+Winter is the worst time, as it will likely rain and surely be cold.
+During Summer, it’s usually too hot to enjoy the tours, but it’s doable if you book it with plenty of time.

 How to go to Foz Coa

-Foz Coa is far from the tourist trail in Portugal and most tourists don’t visit it.
-Yet, there are a few options to get there. you can get there by car, train and long haul bus.
+Foz Coa is far from the main tourist trail in Portugal, and most tourists don’t visit it.
+Yet, there are a few options for getting there: car, train, and long-haul bus.

 Car to Foz Coa

-This is obviously the easiest and fastest way to get to Foz Coa.
-There are good highways to the interior and the roads around Foz Coa are good.
-It should take you about 2 hours from Porto to Foz Coa.
-With a car it’s possible to do it as a day trip from Porto, but it will take you the full day.
+This is the easiest and fastest way to get to Foz Coa.
+There are good highways to the interior, and the roads around Foz Coa are good.
+It should take you about 2 hours to get from Porto to Foz Coa.
+With a car, it’s possible to do it as a day trip from Porto, but it will take you the full day.
 You may take the opportunity to visit the Douro Valley.

-If you are driving to Foz Coa we suggest you to take the road 222.
-It has been considered one of the world’s most beautiful roads, though it will take much more than the 2hours we mentioned above.
+If you are driving to Foz Coa, we suggest you take road 222.
+It has been considered one of the world’s most beautiful roads, though it will take much more than the two hours we mentioned above.

 Train to Foz Coa

-The train is a great possibility if you have time and/or don’t want to drive.
-Note that the train only goes to Pocinho, about 8km from Foz Coa.
+The train is an excellent possibility if you have time and/or don’t want to drive.
+The main problem is that the train only goes to Pocinho, about 8km from Foz Coa.
 You’ll need to take a cab to reach Foz Coa.
 Plus, you’ll need to get a way to go to the museum and other places you may want to visit.

-The biggest advantage of the train is that it goes right through the Douro Valley and it’s easily the most beautiful train trips in Portugal.
-It’s a very pleasent trip.
+The biggest advantage of the train is that it goes right through the Douro Valley.
+It’s easily one of the most beautiful train trips in Portugal, and it’s a very pleasant trip.
+You can check out our post about the Douro Valley train.

 Bus to Foz Coa

 The Bus is another public transportation possibility.
-It won’t be as wonderful as the train from Porto, but it will take you directly to Foz Coa, instead of Pocinho.
-Check the bus company site, rede expresso.
+It won’t be as wonderful as the train from Porto, but it will take you directly to Foz Coa instead of Pocinho.
+Check the bus company site and rede expresso.

 Pin it for later